#2: Learn

 “Yes!” she answered.
 Turns out, she goes by Sherry but her family calls her Beth.
 Whew!

 “I’m so sorry.
-I should know your name but I can’t recall.
-Could you please tell me your name again?”
+I should know your name, but I can’t recall it.
+Could you please tell me again?
+I’m [Your Name], by the way!”

 Try these tips to remember your neighbor’s name for keeps: